 - If the funds have been passed through the awardee, DHCD will require a copy of the canceled check and/or other transfer from awardee to sub-recipient. - Evidence of advanced requests should be submitted before a subsequent advance is requested.
 There is a preference for reimbursement rather than advanced funds.
-If requesting advanced funds, there should be evidence of future expenditure, such as unpaid invoice for work to be performed, contract of sale, or other. - It is recommended that individual payment requests be over \$3,000.
+If requesting advanced funds, there should be evidence of future expenditure, such as unpaid invoice for work to be performed, contract of sale, or other. - Individual payment requests should be over \$3,000, although we encourage payment request amounts that exceed this guideline.